What is delayed ejaculation (DE)?

 Your physician can determine if a medication is the cause.
 If so, adjustments will be made to your medication regimen and your symptoms will be monitored.

-Some medications have been used to help with DE, but no medication has been specifically approved for this use.
-According to the Mayo Clinic, there are a few medications used to treat DE.
-They include:
+Some medications have been used to help DE, but none have been specifically approved for it.
+According to the Mayo Clinic, these medications include:

 - cyproheptadine (Periactin), which is an allergy medication